googleapis/google-cloud-ruby/google-area120-tables-v1alpha1/README.md

-# Ruby Client for the Area 120 Tables V1alpha1 API
+# Ruby Client for the Area120 Tables V1ALPHA1 API

-API Client library for the Area 120 Tables V1alpha1 API

-Using the Area 120 Tables API, you can query for tables, and update/create/delete rows within tables programmatically.
+Area 120 Tables is a collaborative database program developed out of Google's Area 120 incubator.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Area 120 Tables V1alpha1 API.
+It provides basic client classes for a specific version of the Area120 Tables V1ALPHA1 API.
 Most users should consider using the main client gem, [google-area120-tables](https://rubygems.org/gems/google-area120-tables).
 See the section below titled *Which client should I use?* for more information.